 a.
 DNP must hold current valid RN license to practice professional nursing in Kansas.

-- Complete an undergraduate course in Health Assessment, Pathophysiology and Statistics (3 credit hour course each) with a grade of "B" or better.
+- Complete an undergraduate course in Statistics (3 credit hour) with a grade of "B" or better.

 - Demonstrate aptitude and attitude for advanced professional nursing studies.

 - Complete a minimum of 2000 RN practice hours before initiation of any track courses.

 *call 785-628-4256 if you have questions about part II.

 Refer to the Information for International Students: MSN Program sheet for details about the admission process.
 If you need a copy of the information sheet please call the Graduate Nursing Program office (785-628-4327) to request one.